Ad-White/aviation-expert/README.md

 **Increase or Decrease Difficulty**
 - Give the player the ability to set a pre-defined level of difficulty e.g. easy, medium, hard.
 - Future implementations could involve adding more than one accepted answer.
-So allowing for more indepth and accurate naming of the aircraft.
+So allowing for more in-depth and accurate naming of the aircraft.
 - Another idea is to increase the number of tiles as the levels increase.

 **Include More Levels**